Born: December 12, 1948

 A popular British character actor, Tom Wilkinson specializes in playing men suffering from some sort of emotional repression and/or pretensions of societal grandeur.

-Although the British Acadamy Awards (BAFTA) have recognized Wilkinson's talent for many years, honoring him with a number of nominations and awards, the Oscars took until 2002 to give him his first nomination.
+Although the British Acadamy Awards (BAFTA) have recognized Tom's talent for many years, honoring him with a number of nominations and awards, the Oscars took until 2002 to give him his first nomination.
 He earned a Best Actor nomination for his work in In the Bedroom (2001).
 He was nominated for both an Emmy and a Golden Globe for his performance in the HBO TV movie Normal (2003).
-In 2008, Wilkinson won his first Golden Globe, for his role in John Adams.
+In 2008, Tom won his first Golden Globe, for his role in John Adams.
 He continued working steadily throughout the next few years, appearing in films like The Best Exotic Marigold Hotel (2012) alongside Judi Dench and Bill Nighy, the thriller The Samaritan (2012) with Samuel L. Jackson, and the period drama Belle (2014).
-More recently, he starred in The Choice (2016), Snowden (2016), and Denial (2016).
+He also starred in The Choice (2016), Snowden (2016), and Denial (2016).

-Wilkinson has two daughters with his wife, actress Diana Hardcastle.
+Tom has two daughters, Alice and Molly, with his wife, actress Diana Hardcastle.